LIKE THE SEA

 DANCING WITH MARY GLASS

-Spring 2025 | Fordham University Press | 192 pages | 25 Illustrations
+Summer 2025 | Fordham University Press | 192 pages | 25 Illustrations

 “While there’s been ample scholarly documentation of the lives and work of some of the most significant (non-fictional) figures in postmodern dance, this fictional biography, written in a fully lyrical mode, expands the possibilities for exploring the ways in which an aesthetic practice is grounded in both political and personal histories.
 Mavor’s Mary Glass is an uncannily convincing participant in this sphere, and the places where her life and those of ‘real people’ intersect are both illuminating and enthralling.”

-—Barbara Browning, author of The Gift
+— Barbara Browning, author of The Gift

 An exploration of the mythical Mary Glass—her art, her life, and her times.